AakashSuresh2003/Quiz_App/README.md

 5. DELETE /questions/:id: Deletes a question by its ID.
 6. POST /check-answer: Checks the submitted answers against the correct answers.

+## Deployment
+The application is deployed and can be accessed [here](https://quiz-app-three-phi.vercel.app).